bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 With the loss we have enough to (approximately) model our stochastic volatility problem.
 First, start by defining a learnable parameter for each of :math:`\sigma, \nu, s_0, \mu_i`.
 Next, the forward pass is simply computing the :math:`s_i` values using the reparameterization trick in Equation 37 using the loss from Equation 39.
-Only a minor adjustment to SGD to change it in the SGLD and you are off to the races!
+And with just the minor adjustments to make SGD into SGLD, you're off to the races!

 An important point to make this practically train was to implement the RMSprop preconditioner from Equation 28.
 Without it I was unable to get a reasonable fit.